Table of Contents

-- CBD helps support the brain immune system
+- CBD helps support the brain-immune system

-The endocannabinoid system (ECS) is so important because it keeps our body in balance.
+The endocannabinoid system (ECS) is so important because it keeps our bodies in balance.
 ECS responds to CBD compounds in therapeutic ways: CB2 receptors interact with the CBD and normalize functions of other systems.
 CBD oil may help your body’s ability to reduce inflammation and to fight infections (link).
 It may also have antibiotic benefits to aid recovery from bacterial infections (link).
 CBD also strengthens the microglial cells.
 Their job is to search and destroy various toxins like bacteria, viruses, fungus, and parasites from the brain (link).

 - CBD strengthens brain cells

 CBD works on the brain cells by stimulating them and maintaining their energy levels.
 Since the mitochondria are the power store for cells, CBD oil keeps them active throughout the day.
 CBD appears to stimulate synaptic plasticity and facilitates hippocampal neurogenesis.
 That may explain its positive effects on attenuating psychotic, anxiety, and depressive behaviors (link).
 The mechanisms underlying these effects involve multiple cellular targets to elevate brain-derived neurotropic factor (BDNF) levels, reduce microglia activation, and decrease levels of proinflammatory mediators.

 CBD aids your focus by enabling extra serotonin to move in your brain similar to a selective serotonin reuptake inhibitor (SSRI).
 This enhanced serotonin triggers less anxiety and resulted in more focus.